MukhulMenon/Nissan-GTR/README.md

 # Nissan GT-R Lineup

-## This is a personal project created using React Redux, viualising a Showcase website for the Nissan GT-R series since 2000.
+## This is a personal project created using React Redux, visualising a Showcase website for the Nissan GT-R series since 2000.

 ### Pages :
 #### 1. Hero landing page